ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 This is a test we can do without writing any specific test cases - very cool.

-Static type checking becomes another layer of testing, that will catch some bugs that many unit test suites won't.
+Static type checking is layer of testing, that will catch some bugs that many unit test suites won't.
 Static typing will check more paths than a single unit test often does - catching edge cases that would otherwise only occur in production.

+*Tip* - add mypy as an additional layer of testing to your test suite.

 ## Organize data with pydantic

-[pydantic](https://pydantic-docs.helpmanual.io/) is a tool for organizing and validating data in Python - it's an alternative to using dictionaries or dataclasses.
+**[pydantic](https://pydantic-docs.helpmanual.io/) is a tool for organizing and validating data in Python** - it's an alternative to using dictionaries or dataclasses.

 pydantic is part of Python's typing revolution - pydantic's ability to create custom types makes writing typed Python a joy.